theonesud/embedia/docs/api reference/core/chatllm.md

 ## Basic Usage for ChatLLM

-The `ChatLLM` class keeps all the `Message` objects sent and recieved in its `chat_history` attribute.
+The `ChatLLM` class keeps all the `Message` objects sent and received in its `chat_history` attribute.
 You can access it from anywhere in your subclass using `self.chat_history`.

 > Remember to add `async` before the definition of `_reply` and `await` before calling the subclass instance.